 Well, this is undoubtedly one of the best budget backpacking tents out there, as it is suitable for a wide range of weather scenarios, while not being shy of providing you comfort and breathability.

 Last but not least, this unique pop-up tent is marketed as a 4-person tent, but we recommend using it for 2 or 3 people, as it offers plenty of space.
-It is a circular tent with dimensions of 95″ x 71″ (241 cm x 180 cm), and the center height of 40″ (102 cm).
+It is a circular tent with dimensions of 95″ x 71″ (241 cm x 180 cm), and a center height of 40″ (102 cm).
 Based on our experience, this is a very cozy tent, but if you are a taller individual, you won’t be able to stand up inside the tent.

 The most appealing feature of this ZOMAKE tent is certainly its ease of setup, as it comes pre-assembled with attached fiberglass poles.
 You just toss it in your desired camping spot, and enjoy the magic!
 For extra stability, you can stake the edges of the tent.

-It is a bit harder to disassemble this tent and put it to a backpack, so we wouldn’t really recommend this tent for backpacking.
+It is a bit harder to disassemble this tent and put it in a backpack, so we wouldn’t really recommend this tent for backpacking.
 If you enjoy camping at the beach, then this tent is perfect for its convenience of setup.

 Another thing that is great during nights at the beach is stargazing.
 Well, this tent is perfect for stargazing.
 It has a vast mesh roof, as well as two mesh doors and windows.
 The airflow is very lovely, and you can roll a secondary mesh layering on the doors and windows for a different setup.
 As the tent has no rain fly, it has a small removable tarp that you can attach to the tent’s roof with six hook and loop points.
 This is convenient if you want to block the sun.